dovecot/documentation/source/configuration_manual/stats/index.rst

 ^^^^^^^^

 .. dovecotadded:: 2.3.10 adds support for implicit discrete aggregation
-.. versionchanged:: v2.3.11 adds support for explicit aggregation functions
+.. dovecotchanged:: 2.3.11 adds support for explicit aggregation functions

 The ``group_by`` metric setting allows dynamic hierarchical metric generation based on event fields' values.
 Each field listed in the